 Where No Black Woman Has Gone Before: Subversive Portrayals in Speculative Film and TV.
-Forthcoming with the University of Texas Press in Spring 2018.
+University of Texas Press, 2018.

 Mixed Race Stereotypes in South African and American Literature: Coloring Outside the (Black and White) Lines.
 Palgrave Macmillan, 2013.